 If you try this at home, remember that before the prepping and before the cutting, the very first step is always to choose a sweater knit fabric that you really love and one that will work for the particular project.
 And that's the part that I'm most pleased with.
 The fine merino wool was a great choice.
 The sweater is wonderfully soft, just the way I like sweaters.

 Though there are a few online classes offered on "sewing knits", none that I've seen take the heavier sweater knit fabric into consideration.
 My resources for sewing were Revised Knit, Cut and Sew: Bk.
-1 and The Complete Serger Handbook.
+1 and The Complete Serger Handbook (affiliate ad links).
 I used both my sewing machine and my serger.
 Below are the instructions I wrote out for myself (with additional notes) so that I could remember what to do as I went along.
 I also wanted a written record in case I decided to tweak the procedure a bit the next time.

 Step 1.
 Sewing machine: Machine baste Stay-Tape to Back shoulders.
 (I placed the Stay-Tape on the seam line, then machine basted along the upper edge of the tape.
 The Stay-Tape was lightweight and really worked well.
 I may try experimenting with clear elastic to see how I like it.)